indiqusdocs/stpi/docs/Compute/Kubernetes/ScalingKubernetesClusters.md

 ---
 # Scaling Kubernetes Clusters

-Ananta CloudConsole allows for manual and automatic cluster scaling.
+Ananta Cloud Console allows for manual and automatic cluster scaling.
 Clusters scaling can be configured from the **Nodes** section of cluster details or from the **Operations** section of cluster details.
 ## Manually Scaling a Cluster

 1. Under **Nodes** (or under **Operations**), click on **SCALE CLUSTER**, and a pop tab will appear; keep 'autoscaling' disabled.